blockspacer/kafka-to-nexus/README.md

 # Kafka to Nexus File-Writer

+**This is a modified version of the file writer that adds a multiplicative factor to repeat data being written to file, in order to provide higher rates for testing purposes.**

 Writes NeXus files from experiment data streamed through Apache Kafka.
 Part of the ESS data streaming pipeline.